gitpod-io/gitpod-docs/doc/30_Workspaces.md

 # Workspaces

-A Gitpod workspace can be created from any GitHub project, branch, issue or pull-request.
+A Gitpod workspace can be created from any GitHub project, branch, issue or pull request.
 Very soon Gitpod will support additional platforms and integrations for GitLab, Bitbucket, and Jira.

 # Context URLs

 Gitpod derives the context of the workspace from the URL of the repository page from which it was started.
-Different issues, pull requests, or branches will result in separate workspaces, allowing to easily perform individual tasks in their own isolated environments.
+Different issues, pull requests, or branches will result in separate workspaces, allowing developers to easily perform individual tasks in their own isolated environments.

 Each workspace consists of a full Linux container.
 From the IDE's terminal, the user can directly access all development tools of the Linux system and even install missing ones.